petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/working-with-the-50th-anniversary-publication.md

    **Password:** learn

-1. Go to the review screen for the publication, click the user avatar and select _My Workflow Tasks_.
+1. Go to the review screen for the publication, click the user avatar, and select _My Workflow Tasks_.

    ![Workflow reviewers use My Workflow Tasks to manage workflow items.](./working-with-the-50th-anniversary-publication/images/05.png)

-   All workflow tasks assigned directly to a user are listed in the My Workflow Task widget's Assigned to Me tab.
+   All workflow tasks assigned directly to a user appear in the My Workflow Task widget's Assigned to Me tab.

 1. Click _Assigned to My Roles_.